ChinchiLan/ChinchiLan/README.md

 - 🌱 I’m currently learning **React, Python, JavaScript, Linux**

+- 💬 Ask me about **DevOps, Java, Spring**

+- 💬 Ask me about **Social Media Marketing, PPC**

 - 📫 How to reach me **chiland04n@gmail.com**

+- ⚡ Fun fact: I might not look like it, but I'm a nerd at heart! 🤓

 <h3 align="left">Connect with me:</h3>
 <p align="left">